Diana4701/driftool-dashboard-plotly/README.md

 ### Limitations

 - **Constraints on Number of Charts**: The current implementation does not impose any constraints on the maximum number of charts that can be generated.
-Users can view as many charts as their data and system resources allow.

-- **Time Option Selection**: The application does not require users to select a time option to filter or display data.
-The `TimePeriodStrategyComponent` automatically processes data for the last three days without requiring additional time period configuration from the user.
+- **Time Option Selection**: Users must select a time interval to view the calculated statement drift measures, whether it be the average, sum, or other metrics.

 - **Interactive Features**: The current implementation does not include interactive features for controlling or customizing charts beyond what is provided by the Plotly.js framework.
-Features such as interactive filtering, dynamic updates, or user-driven chart customization are not part of this implementation.
-The application relies on Plotly.js's built-in capabilities for chart rendering and interaction.

 ## How to Use